kanaria69/Mainecoco/README.md

-## Writing with a broken pencil is pointless.
+## Where do rabbits go after they get married?
+On a bunny-moon.